lompy/lompy.github.io/_posts/2015-07-28-ruby-repl-from-scratch.md

     => 2
     exit

 Good.
-Let's try to remember some results.
+Now let's try to remember some results between evaluations.

+    $ ruby repl.rb
     a = 10 + 20
     => 30
     a
-    repl.rb:3:in `eval': undefined local variable or method `a' for main:Object (NameError) from min_repl.rb:3:in `eval'
+    (eval):1:in `block in <main>': undefined local variable or method `a' for main:Object (NameError) from repl.rb:3:in `eval'
-      from min_repl.rb:3:in `block in <main>'
+            from repl.rb:3:in `block in <main>'
-      from min_repl.rb:3:in `loop'
+            from repl.rb:3:in `loop'
-      from min_repl.rb:3:in `<main>'
+            from repl.rb:3:in `<main>'

-In our viable REPL we want variables to persist between queries.
+In our minimal viable REPL we want variables to persist.
 Why don't they?

-## Environment.
+## Execution Context.
-Turned out when I'm calling 'eval' in a loop every single call creates new environment.
-The environment being a table of available variables with current lexical scope and current `self` value.
-In ruby docs they call it "execution context".
-Here I'll use "environment" as it is shorter.
+Turns out when I'm calling `eval` in a loop every single call creates a new execution context.
+This is a table of all available variables within the current lexical scope and the current `self` value.

-Environments can be nested.
-In that case variables from enclosing environment are visible from child environment and can be affected in this environment.
+Contexts can be nested.
+In that case variables from the enclosing context are visible from the child context and can be affected in this context.
-We can create nested environment in ruby by crating a block.
+We can create nested context in ruby by crating a block.

     a = 10
     increment = proc { a += 1 }